News on field service management and optimization

 • Configure your schedules to include breaks without making the day heavier.

-• Use appropriate tools like Cadulis to ensure rules are reliable and maintain fairness.
+• Use appropriate tools like Cadulis to ensure reliable rules and maintain fairness.

 • Keep a dose of common sense: people can’t be scheduled down to the last centimeter.